MicrosoftDocs/azure-devops-docs/docs/report/admin/grant-permissions-to-reports.md

 >[!IMPORTANT]
 >**Feature availability**: You can only add a report server to an on-premises TFS.
-If you're using Team Services, adding a report server isn't a supported option, instead, you can use [PowerBI](../powerbi/overview.md).
+If you're using VSTS, adding a report server isn't a supported option, instead, you can use [PowerBI](../powerbi/overview.md).

 This is the third task in the four-task sequence to add reports to your team project.
 You can use the procedures in this topic to set permissions to view or author reports.